Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 6. Minnesota Vikings (5-4-1)

 It's panic time in Minnesota.
-Soundly defeated Sunday night in Chicago, the Vikings will have to navigate a tough schedule to catch up in the division standings -- and even to maintain their position in the wild-card race.
+Soundly defeated Sunday night in Chicago, the Vikings will have to navigate a tough schedule to catch up in the division standings -- or even maintain their position in the wild-card race.
 After hosting the Packers in Week 12, they have consecutive trips to New England and Seattle.
 If the Vikings are over .500 at that point, they should consider themselves fortunate.

 Next up: Home vs. Green Bay Packers